Theme: The Human Element in STEM Education: Community, Innovation, and Sustainability

 - Poster: 300 words max.

 - Lightning Talk: 300 words max.
-This format involves a pre-recorded 7-minute video and an in-person Q&A session.
+(7-minute pre-recorded video).

 - Symposia: 600 words max.